fluxninja/aperture/docs/content/use-cases/feature-rollout/feature-rollout.md

 ## Overview

-Feature Rollout is a systematic procedure of gradually introducing a new feature to a segment of users.
+Feature rollout is a systematic procedure of gradually introducing a new feature to a segment of users.
 This practice mitigates potential risks associated with a full-scale release, allowing the team to gather user feedback and implement requisite modifications before launching the feature universally.